openstack-infra/zuul/doc/source/user/config.rst

 .. attr:: project

-   In addition to a project-pipeline definition for one or more pipelines, the following attributes may appear in a project:
+   The following attributes may appear in a project:

    .. attr:: name
       :required: